openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Pagination

+The `/trips` and `/status_changes` APIs should not use pagination.
-`provider` APIs may decide to paginate the data payload.
-If so, pagination must comply with the [JSON API](http://jsonapi.org/format/#fetching-pagination) specification.
+If providers choose to use pagination for the `/events` endpoint the pagination must comply with the [JSON API](http://jsonapi.org/format/#fetching-pagination) specification.

 The following keys must be used for pagination links: